RenCloud/InformatiCup2017/source/introductionjonas.rst

 .. image ::tooltips.png

-For more and more detailed you may look `here <http://zetcode.com/gui/pyqt5/>`_ for a good basic of PyQt5.
+For more details you may look `here <http://zetcode.com/gui/pyqt5/>`_ for a good basic tutorial about PyQt5.